zodywoolsey/barkvr/README.md

 BarkVR is an open-source and decentralized social XR creativity tool, built upon the solid foundation of Godot 4.x.

+# WARNING:

+Please keep in mind that this software is not secure in it's current state.
+It is a completely open tool that exposes godot functionality to you and any other user you connect to.
+This will likely remain true until the first alpha.
+The first alpha will contain basic security and network sync exclusions to allow you to prevent users from pushing code to your device unless you clearly and explicitly allow it.
+But those features are not ready yet.

 ## Status:
 The project is still in the very early stages.
 Please feel free to support the project however you wish, or not at all.